Phil Swainston

 Philip Swainston (born 12 December 1989) is an English professional rugby union player for Harlequins.

 Swainston has represented England at under-16 and at under-18 level.
 He made his debut for Leeds against Birmingham & Solihull.
 His former clubs are Otley R.U.F.C., the Rotherham Titans and Harrogate RUFC, where he attended Harrogate Grammar School.
-Swainston grew up in Harrogate and was at Harrogate Grammar School from 2001-2008 where he played both Rugby and Soccer for the school.
+Swainston grew up in Harrogate and was at Harrogate Grammar School from 2001 to 2008 where he played both Rugby and Soccer for the school.
 He was part of the Senior 1st XV that victoriously won the Yorkshire Cup competition in 2007.